mendix/docs/content/howto/mobile/setting-up-google-firebase-cloud-messaging-server.md

   ![](attachments/push-server/firebase/add_app.png)

-1. Select Android and fill in the bundle_id.
+1. Select Android and, fill in the bundle_id, and skip the rest of the steps:

   ![](attachments/push-server/firebase/android_setup.png)